PowerShell/Community-Blog/Docs/README.md

 [.NET Foundation Code of Conduct][2].
 For more information, see the [Code of Conduct FAQ][3].

 Making contributions to the blog is very similar to making contributions to docs.microsoft.com.
-To get started, you the following things:
+To get started, you require the following things:

 1. A WordPress account (see [Becoming a contributor][4])
 1. A GitHub account